happycollision/articles/2023-01-02-variant-system/article.md

 The split between front-end and back-end has been a double-edged sword ever since the first developer chiseled JSX onto the wall of the tribal networking cave.
 What had the curiosity of this ancient heretic wrought?
 Along with the numerous advantages of client-rendered websites came numerous new challenges.
-We started specializing to overcome these new challenges and explore this new way of building for the web.
-Today, it is typical for teams to be comprised not of full stack developers, but of front-end developers and back-end developers.
+Web developers started specializing to overcome these new challenges and explore this new way of building for the web.
+Today, common practice is to develop using separate teams of front-end developers and back-end developers as opposed to full stack developers.

-For better and worse, this is the timeline we are in, and it would be futile to attempt to escape.
+For better and worse, this is the timeline we are in, and escape is futile.

 ![A monitor showing slight divergence from the one true timeline in the TV series Loki.](./img/variant-timeline.jpeg)

-One casualty of the front-end/back-end divide is the dedicated feature branch build.
-The place where your work-in-progress code can be deployed care-free as you build so that you and your teammates can see a fully integrated version of your changes.
-But with teams, repositories, and deployments split along technological lines, it can be difficult and time-consuming to find a way to make feature branch builds work.
+One casualty of the front-end/back-end divide is the dedicated feature branch build, the place where your work-in-progress code can be deployed care-free as you build so that you and your teammates can see a fully integrated version of your changes.
+Today, with teams, repositories, and deployments split along technological lines, it can be difficult and time-consuming to find a way to make feature branch builds work.
 And what if you serve your static front-end assets via a simple, static file server?